BlueHorn07/bluehorn07.github.io/_posts/mathematics/probability-and-statistics/statistics/2021-06-09-test-on-regression.md

 is a linear combination of normal random variables $y_i$s, thus $B_1$ is also a normal RV.

-Hense, we only need to find the mean and the variance of $B_1$.
+Hence, we only need to find the mean and the variance of $B_1$.

 <br/>